Center for Employment Training

 Individuals achieve economic stability through quality education and employment services.

-Brighton Center’s Center for Employment Training (CET) trains people for careers in Medical Assisting, and Business & Computer Technologies.
+Brighton Center’s Center for Employment Training (CET) trains people for careers in Medical Assisting, Health Technology Administration, and Business & Computer Technologies.
 The training courses combine technical skills instruction with basic skills, work supports, success skills, and employment placement services.
 CET is open enrollment and trainees typically complete in less than a year, though they move at their own pace based on mastery of skills.
 The training has been designed in close cooperation with local employers to ensure CET graduates enter the workforce in demand.

 - CET offers a competency-based employment training program which emphasizes skills most needed in the workplace.
 A trainee moves through the curriculum at his or her own pace, moving on to a new concept when ready.
 Over sixty percent of training is hands-on, using equipment similar to that used in the workplace.

 - CET promotes good work habits through simulation of a business environment.
 We require consistent attendance, and trainees sign in and out to simulate workplace attendance procedures.
 Tardiness and absenteeism are addressed as they occur, in recognition of the importance of punctuality and good attendance on the job.

 - CET’s skill divisions prepare trainees for occupations that are in demand in the local labor market.
 The training has been designed in close cooperation with local employers to ensure that CET graduates will be in demand in the workforce.
 Because job conditions change quickly, CET continually checks job requirements and updates curricula and classroom equipment to meet industry needs.